 DAYS 2–4: BERGEN > JUKLAVASS GLACIER*

 Start your journey on the rugged West coast of Norway in beautiful Bergen, one of the most important old ports in Europe.
 Experience the history of UNESCO Heritage Listed Bryggen Wharf, eat the freshest seafood at the central Fish Market and hunt for trolls as you hike to the top of Mt.
 Floyen.
-For the adventurous, you can choose to get geared up and hike the Juklavass glacier, a once-in-a-lifetime experience.
+To round out our time on the west coast, we’ll go for an epic adventure and get geared up to hike the Juklavass glacier, a once-in-a-lifetime experience!

 Catch the train inland to tiny Voss, home of extreme sports, where you’ll tackle a high ropes course and whitewater raft down the mighty Stranda River.
 After our adventure-packed day, we’ll spend the evening stargazing at our lakeside accommodation on beautiful Lake Vangsvatnet.

 Then it’s time to check out the urban capital of Norway: Oslo.
 Explore this harborside city while checking out the trendy neighborhoods of Grünerløkka and Aker Brygge.
 Learn the fascinating history of Nordic sea and polar exploration at some of Oslo’s world-famous museums.
-Finally, take in the stunning Oslo Fjord as we say goodbye to Norway and continue our journey to Denmark via an overnight ferry!
+Finally, take in the stunning Oslo Fjord as we say goodbye to Norway and continue our journey to Denmark!

 DAYS 9–10: COPENHAGEN